isomerpages/enterprisesg-sac-old/courses/_posts/2020/2020-02-25-Laboratory-Management-Course-on-26--28-May-2020.md

 Training Room: Jade Room
 <!-- COMMENT: The double backslashes are used to denote a line break without paragraph spacing -->

+We are now open for registration.
+Click on this link for the online [registration form](https://form.gov.sg/5e539a7e86290e0013b864c3){:target="_blank"}.

 **Objective:**

 This 3-day course is to help the participants: